hsp-iit/prosthetic-grasping-simulation/README.md

   <img src="synthetic_samples.gif">
 </p>

 We introduce a synthetic dataset generation pipeline designed for vision-based prosthetic grasping.
 The method supports multiple grasps per object by overlaying a transparent parallelepiped onto each object part to grasp.
 The camera follows a straight line towards the object part while recording the video.
-The scene, initial camera position and object pose are randomized in each video.
-We used 15 objects from the YCB dataset, where 7 of them have one grasp and 8 of them have multiple grasps, resulting in _31 grasp type - object part_ pairs.<br>_Our work is accepted to IROS 2022_.
+The scene, initial camera position and object pose are randomized in each video. <br>We used 15 objects from the YCB dataset, where 7 of them have one grasp and 8 of them have multiple grasps, resulting in _31 grasp type - object part_ pairs.<br>_Our work is accepted to IROS 2022_.

 ## Getting started
 - The project uses Unity 2020.3.11.f1.
 Find the version [here](https://unity3d.com/get-unity/download/archive) and click on the `Unity Hub` button to download.